shassard/for-elasticsearch-docs/README.md

 # Contribute

 1. Fork this repository.
+1. Clone your fork.
 1. Edit the Markdown files in `/docs`.
 1. Use Jekyll to build the content, and make sure your changes render the way you expect.
-1. Submit a pull request.
+1. Push your changes, and submit a pull request.

 # Content guidelines